Credit card travel insurance options if you’re over 65

 - Pay any premium that’s required.
 An additional premium may apply if you’re over a certain age or if you have pre-existing medical conditions that you want covered by the insurance.
 You’ll need to pay these costs before your trip to be eligible for cover through this insurance policy.

 - Keep details of the policy handy when you travel.
 If you’ve got limited or upgraded coverage due to your age or pre-existing conditions, make sure you keep details of the insurance policy and official communication handy so that you can easily make a claim if you need to.

 Is complimentary credit card insurance worth it if you’re over the age limit for standard cover?

-If you’re over the maximum age for standard cover but can still get limited coverage, you’ll need to check what this cover is and decide if it’s worth it.
-Similarly if you’re able to request coverage following a medical assessment and/or additional premiums, you’ll need to consider these costs and decide if they’re worth it when compared to what you’d pay for a travel insurance policy that’s designed specifically for people aged 65 and over.
+- Check the costs for any medical assessments or fees.
+If your policy offers some form of cover after a medical assessment and/or additional premiums, weigh up these costs and decide if they’re worth it – especially compared to what you’d pay for a travel insurance policy that’s designed for people aged 65 and over.

 Bottom line?
 It’s worth comparing different options and keeping in mind that sometimes paying for your insurance will be more valuable than trying to get complimentary cover through a credit card.